nseniak/opwatch/doc/reference/grep.md

 ### Description

-Matches its input against a RegExp.
-If the matching succeeds, the input is passed as the output.
+The `grep` processor matches its input against a given RegExp.
+If the matching succeeds, the input is passed to the output.
 Otherwise, it is ignored.

 The matching is performed using the RegExp [`test` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).